 Our HistoryThe Jaguar Enthusiasts’ Club was formed in December 1984, and grew rapidly and within 12 months, it was able to produce a glossy A4 monthly magazine, a Jaguar spares department and a technical advice service that was second to none.
 By 18 months, it had built a remarkable membership of 2,000, clearly identifying the JEC as the fastest growing single-marque Club.

 The newly formed Jaguar Enthusiasts’ Club encouraged local members to form Regional branches to organise events within their demographic area.
 The Dorset Region was formed in July, 1987 and was initially centred in the Dorchester and Weymouth area.
 Gradually as time went by the membership grew, but many of the original founder members resigned their various committee roles and these were filled by members more towards the east of the county.
-Traditionally the Dorset Region membership has been fairly healthy with 80 to 100 members and continues to be a very active region.
-The region organised events with the full backing of the main JEC club, including our most important event being the Wessex Car Show.
-This enables the club to support local charities, whilst providing the necessary funds for the Club.
+Traditionally the Dorset Region membership has been fairly healthy with over 100 members and continues to be a very active region.
+The region organised events with the full backing of the main JEC club, and fundraising at these events enables the Region to support local charities, whilst providing the necessary funds for the Club.
 Social Weekends away both in the UK and abroad are regularly organised and have proved to be very popular.

-As a region we produce an electronic quarterly magazine and Newsletter and print a small number for people who are not computer owners.
+As a region we produce an electronic quarterly Magazine and monthly Newsletter and print a small number for people who are not computer owners.
+Printed copies of the Magazine & Newsletter are also available at Club Nights.
 We also recognise the need to involve the younger generation who own Jaguars and to this end we have developed our own bespoke web site.

-Dorset County is one of the largest counties and the Club recognises that fact that not all members living to the West of the County find it easy to attend Club Nights currently in the Poole Bournemouth area, so the Committee has organised bi-monthly Club nights more conveniently located near Dorchester, which are held on the third Tuesday at venues and on dates which will be confirmed in the Forthcoming Events section of this website.
+Dorset County is one of the largest counties and the Club recognises that fact that not all members living to the West of the County find it easy to attend Club Nights currently in the Poole Bournemouth area, so the Committee organises events and road runs that take place in the West of the County, which are notified in the magazine and on the forthcoming events tab of this website.

 About The Committee